-With millions of product getting bought and sold at every minute on Amazon, you might wonder if you’ve a chance to acquire an ROI on your products.
+With millions of products getting bought and sold every minute on Amazon, you might wonder if you have a chance to acquire an ROI on your products.

-Fortunately, there are few tips that can help you stand apart from the competition in the Amazon marketplace.
+Fortunately, the following tips can help you stand apart from the competition in the Amazon marketplace.
 To do that, you need to optimize your Amazon ad strategy.

 Create well-structured campaigns by product category

-If you already had an experience with AdWords advertising, you must be familiar with Amazon advertising too.
+If you already have an experience with AdWords advertising, you must be familiar with Amazon advertising too.

-You can use your AdWords management skills for Amazon’s campaigns and ad groups as well.
-The best trick is to create an individual campaign for each of your main product categories.
+You can also use your AdWords management skills for Amazon’s campaigns and ad groups.
+The best trick is creating an individual campaign for each main product category.
 And under each campaign, create more specific ad groups.

-Let suppose you sell men’s athletic wear, and you opt to initiate with three of your best selling products—men’s workout shorts, men’s workout shirts, and men’s workout shoes.
+Suppose you sell men’s athletic wear, and you opt to initiate with three of your best-selling products—men’s workout shorts, men’s workout shirts, and men’s workout shoes.

-Now under these three campaigns, you can create ad groups that are more specific.
+Now under these three campaigns, you can create more specific ad groups.
 For example, in the 1st campaign, the ad groups could be—men’s workout tights, men’s yoga pants, and men’s sports boxers.

-Now create a list of relevant keywords for each ad group, ideally it is suggested to keep between 15 to 30 keywords for each group.
+Now create a list of relevant keywords for each ad group.
+Ideally, keeping between 15 to 30 keywords for each group is suggested.
 Eventually, you’ll start creating ads under each keyword grouping.

 The entire point is to create a systematic, solid account structure.
 In doing so, you’re making relevant ads, saving money and time, and enhancing your potential ROI.